 Monsoon Scenes from a Year Ago On Har Ki Dun

-This year too, even though in the wake of summer, the northern latitudes of the subcontinent were reportedly lashed with heavy rain and storm during a period of a few weeks, enquiries for rain treks have been unrelenting!
+This year too, even though in the wake of summer, the northern latitudes of the subcontinent were reportedly lashed with heavy rain and storms during a period of a few weeks, inquiries for rain treks have been unrelenting!

 Sankri Turns a Delicate Watercolor Painting in Various Shades of Blues

-When our jeeps pull in before the rest home at Sankri after a nine hour long drive from Dehradun, the sun would already be dipping away behind the mountains.
+When our jeeps pulled in before the rest home at Sankri after a nine-hour long drive from Dehradun, the sun would already be dipping away behind the mountains.
 Monsoon seems to be setting in more thickly at this end of the earth when such blue, blue evenings slowly descend.

-The sky, likely to be overcast with dark clouds and heavy chances of drizzle, you will still be intrigued to go out and explore the quaint local mart and also get some last day utility shopping done for the big trek kicking off the next day.
+The sky is likely to be overcast with dark clouds and heavy chances of drizzle, but you will still be intrigued to go out and explore the quaint local mart and also get some last-day utility shopping done for the big trek kicking off the next day.

 Supin Gets Fiercer Than Ever In the Rains